Casualties of War: Plot

 At daybreak, Eriksson is ordered to guard Tran while the rest of the squad takes up a position near a railroad bridge overlooking a Viet Cong river supply depot.
-Eriksson has earned Tran's trust and prepares to desert in order to return Tran to her family, but he's ordered to take Tran to the bridge before he can carry out his plan.
+Eriksson has earned Tran's trust and prepares to desert in order to return Tran to her family, but he is ordered to take Tran to the bridge before he can carry out his plan.
 Meserve requests close air support for an assault on the depot and orders Dìaz to kill Tran with a knife.
 To prevent the murder, Eriksson fires his rifle into the air, alerting the nearby Viet Cong.
 Tran, repeatedly stabbed by Clark, tries to escape during the ensuing firefight.
 Meserve subdues Eriksson with his rifle butt and the squad shoots Tran numerous times, knocking her off the bridge to her death.

 Eriksson wakes up in a field hospital and tells Rowan everything that happened.
 He suggests reporting to Reilly and company commander Captain Hill, but they prefer to bury the matter.
 When Eriksson presses the issue, Hill decides to transfer him to a tunnel rat unit and reassign the men in Meserve's squad.
 After narrowly escaping an attempt by Clark to kill him in the latrine with a grenade, Eriksson assaults him with a shovel.
-Meserve realizes that killing Eriksson is unnecessary because no one cares about the crime.
+Eriksson tells Meserve that killing him is unnecessary because no one cares about the crime.
 Shaken, Meserve dismisses Eriksson as crazy.

-The incident is finally investigated after Erikkson discusses it with an Army chaplain.
+The incident is finally investigated after Eriksson discusses it with an Army chaplain.
 The four men who participated in the rape and murder are court-martialed and convicted.
 Meserve receives ten years' imprisonment at hard labor and a dishonorable discharge, Clark receives life in prison, and Hatcher and Diaz receive fifteen and eight years of hard labor, respectively.